xiangzhi/psi-wiki/Remoting.md

 # Backpressure

-If the network cannot keep up with messages being written to a `RemoteExporter.Exporter` then backpressure will propagate up the pipeline and messages will be handled according to the `DeliveryPolicy` given to `Store.Write(...)`.
+If the network cannot keep up with messages being written to a `RemoteExporter.Exporter` then backpressure will propagate up the pipeline and messages will be handled according to the `DeliveryPolicy` given to `PsiStore.Write(...)`.
 You may also pass an arbitrary bytes-per-second (BPS) quota when constructing the `RemoteExporter` (defaults to `long.MaxValue`).
 In this case backpressure will propagate when the average BPS exceeds this value.
 BPS is computed as an incremental average with a given time window (`bytesPerSecondSmoothingWindowSeconds` - defaults to `5.0`).`